microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 If you see that a debug session doesn't end when you press the red **Stop** button, then press the button again to force a shutdown of the debuggee.

-On Windows, pressing **Stop** always forcibly kills the debuggee and its child processes.
+On Windows, pressing **Stop** forcibly kills the debuggee and its child processes.

 ## Source maps